8 Containerisation

 Understanding these commands will help you manage your Docker workflow efficiently.

-Containerization provides a powerful way to create reproducible, portable environments for data science.
-By packaging your code, dependencies, and configuration into a standardized unit, you can ensure consistent behavior across different systems and simplify collaboration with colleagues.
+Containerisation provides a powerful way to create reproducible, portable environments for data science.
+By packaging your code, dependencies, and configuration into a standardised unit, you can ensure consistent behaviour across different systems and simplify collaboration with colleagues.

-We’ve covered Docker for containerization but there are several good quality alternatives such as Podman and Rancher.
-As you grow more comfortable with Docker, you can explore advanced topics like custom image optimization, orchestration with Kubernetes, and CI/CD integration.
-The investment in learning containerization pays dividends in reproducibility, efficiency, and deployment simplicity throughout your data science career.
+We’ve covered Docker for containerisation but there are several good quality alternatives such as Podman and Rancher.
+As you grow more comfortable with Docker, you can explore advanced topics like custom image optimisation, orchestration with Kubernetes, and CI/CD integration.
+The investment in learning containerisation pays dividends in reproducibility, efficiency, and deployment simplicity throughout your data science career.